 Libraries and other community organizations serve a vital role in providing access to information and technology for the entire community.
-Libraries often host public computers with internet access for those without a device or connection at home.
-They also provide technology training to develop a more digitally literate community.
+Libraries often host public computers with internet access for use by those without a device or connection at home and provide technology training to develop a more digitally literate community.